jamesallen0351/regression-project/README.md

 ## Key Findings and Takeaways

-- The number of bedrooms has an affect on property value
+- The number of bedrooms is positively related to property value

-- The number of bathrooms has an affect on property value
+- The number of bathrooms is positively related to property value

 - The Linear Regression test data outperformed the baseline in predicting property value